Yandex Cloud

 2. Optionally, if the target's IP address does not belong to Yandex Virtual Private Cloud, select Outside VPC.

 For example, you can specify a private IPv4 address from your data center connected to Yandex Cloud through Yandex Cloud Interconnect.
 This IP address must belong to the RFC 1918 private address range.
-For more information, see the subnets article.
+For more information, see Subnets.

 3. Click Add target resource.